HIST 1302 (HIST II)

 Attendance & Etiquette

 Attendance is your responsibility.
 Our daily CAPs exercises serve as an attendance check in their own right, so I don’t normally take roll.
 However, excessive absences (if I rarely see you) will result in withdrawal from the course and I will spot-check by taking attendance from time to time.
 Keep in mind that reviews for the exams are spread out over all the lecture days leading up to the exams.
 Missing an exam will require a written excuse.
-Students who want to use their laptops should only have course-related material on their screens and might want to sit on the edges of the room to plug in.
-Viewing online material unrelated to the course will result in dismissal from the course (studies show it drags down the performance of other students).
-Do not visit with you neighbors when I’m talking, use headphones or in any way impede the flow of knowledge to students around you.
+Students who want to use their laptops should only have course-related material on their screens and might want to sit on the edges of the room to plug in (pros & cons).
+Viewing online material unrelated to the course will result in dismissal from the course; studies show it drags down the performance of other students.
+Do not visit with your neighbors when I’m talking, use headphones or in any way impede the flow of knowledge to students around you.
 Do not use smartphones at all; any use of phones (even for our own course-related content) will result in dismissal from the class on the first offense and course on the second.
 You cannot come and go in and out of the room as you please.
 Recording lectures is forbidden.
 No smoking of vapor products.
 These offenses and any inappropriate behavior can result in withdrawal from the course.

 You must complete 66% of the course, the argumentative essay and 3 of the 4 exams to be eligible for an “I.” You then need to complete the course prior to the withdrawal date of the next semester.
 Be warned that I’s turn to F’s when not completed and that over 90% of I’s end up as F’s.
 This option isn’t for procrastinators trying to kick the can down the road because “they are busy” or distracted by life’s road bumps.
 In those cases, just punch out the work.
 I award incompletes to people mostly done with the course who encounter severe illness or incapacitating injury.